In this guide we’ll take a look at the best oscillating multi tools for the UK market.

 Ever felt you’ve got all the kit? the drills, the saws, the electric screwdrivers, but there’s still that annoying job where none of these tools will do?
 Enter the Oscillating Multi-Tool!

-The Oscillating Multi-Tool is a small hand-held power tool that can cut, scrape, grind, sand and saw in places that you could only dream your more conventional power tools could reach.
+The best oscillating multi tool is a small hand-held power tool that can cut, scrape, grind, sand and saw in places that you could only dream your more conventional power tools could reach.

 Believe me when you’ve had one of these at your disposal for any time at all you start asking yourself if you can fix it using your Oscillating Multi-Tool before any of your other tools, and also why on earth didn’t I get one of these things years ago!